littlestar642/hacktoberfest-beginners/README.md

 `Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!`

-Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.

-This repository is open to all members of the GitHub community.
+Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com) by getting involved in the open source community by completing some simple tasks in this project.This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.

+**Important**

-**Important** Please make one PR per issue solved.
-You can create diffrenent branches from the root and can work on them simultaneously.
-This way you can get more PRs
+Please make one PR per issue.
+You can create different branches from the root and can work on them simultaneously.
+This way you can create more PRs.

 ## What is Hacktoberfest?